maheshsabnis/TrainingApps/REadme.md

 			- Excel
 - Microsoft.VisualStudio.TestTools.UnitTesting.TestContext
 	- The TestContext class is used to read the data dource provider for the curfrent testing environment

+- Using the Mocks for Unit Testing of methods those who are having external depednencies e.g. database, files, networks, etc.
+	- The 'Moq'Framework is provided by community to perform the Unit Testing of the C# code whih is having third-party or external depednencies.
+		- Steps of using Moq
+			- Install it in Testing Project
+			- Create a Mock<T> object, where T is the Types that is used to create Fake object (aka in-memory)
+			- Setup the Mock and point the method to be tested and verify the retur type from it
+			- Call the actual method to be tested from the class by passing te Fake objetc as a dependency

 # Hands -on -Lab